A month-by-month account of Year One in the life of a travel blogger who quit his day job to travel and write full time.

 In mid-November, we teamed up with VISIT FLORIDA to publish “Visit 3 Natural Waterfalls in Florida.”
 As much as I enjoy out-of-state and international travel, there is something special about sharing little-known treasures in the state I know best.

-I spent Thanksgiving Day with my family and brought home enough leftovers to last for days.
+I spent Thanksgiving Day with my family, including my nephew Nathan and sister Carla, and brought home enough leftovers to last for days.

 On December 3, I hosted my first Twitter chat (#BackroadFLChat), also sponsored by VISIT FLORIDA.
 With the help of my co-host, Sandi McKenna from Midlife Road Trip, I was able to lead a highly-motivated group of Tweeters in a discussion of Florida Freshwater Fun.
 The chat went like clockwork, the hour flew by, and I was left ready to do it again!